jimjag/telaen/telaen/docs/README.txt

 Telaen 1.3.x is compatible with PHP4 and PHP5.
 Starting with Telaen 2.x, support for PHP4 will be dropped.

-Telaen is free software distributed under GPL terms; see www.gnu.org for more informations.
+Telaen is free software distributed under GPLv2 terms; see www.gnu.org for more informations.
 You can use or redistribute this software, but need to preserve the credits of author.